boris-hamburg/chrome/kapitel_2.md

 - Perl System Check.
 Nichts kommt rein, nichts kommt raus.
 Blind Spot am Hintereingang, dort, wo die Müllcontainer stehen.
 StickIt Kamera.
 - John News Pochen hinter den Schläfen
 - Parker konfrontiert Alexa wegen Rustys Aussetzern.

+New York City, Philadelphia, Washington D.C., Albany, and Baltimore all reached out and became a single, cyclopean urban tumor.
+The Sprawl has grown over old and dated political and geographical lines.
+Because of a city that has outstripped the county, state and federal laws that once contained the cities cannot contain the crime within the sprawl.
+Gated communities became walled townships

+disorganized hyper-urbanization

+neon cathedrals overlooking thrumming, dirty streets

+A common addiction for Sprawl inhabitants are "simstims" (simulated stimuli), a form of virtual reality that allows people to experience a television program, typically soap operas, from the point of view of a fictitious media personality.

+Like a hostel, many amenities are communally shared, including toilets, showers, wireless internet, and dining rooms.
+In Japan, a capsule hotel may have a communal bath and sauna.
+Some hotels also provide restaurants, snack bars or bars (or at least vending machines), pools, and other entertainment facilities.
+There may be a lounge with upholstered chairs for relaxing, along with newspapers and reading material.[2]

+The console beeps recognition of my card, mag-lock thunks open and the door cycles open.
+Echoes of bulky combat boots on wet concrete reverberate as I walk down the humid, strip-lit hallway.
+Condensation on the dark glass walls glisten as vague shapes move within the many rooms lining the passageway.
+Numbers glow above each doorway, red or blue.
+I hear a muffled cry and a thud behind one door and press my ear against the cool, wet glass